 - Compensation will be given at replacement value of lost land and structures.
-The replacement value will be computed either through the provisions of RAA 2008 with incorporating relevant provisions relating to compensation and Resettlement and rehabilitation (R&R) benefits payable as per the Right to Fair Compensation and transparency in Land acquisition, Resettlement and Rehabilitation Act, 2013 (RFCT-LARR) along with RFCT-LARR ordinance of December 2014, or through any other award declared by the Competent Authority in the District, duly approved by State Government. - The EM has provisions to support resettlement and rehabilitation of the affected tenants and sharecroppers, squatters and other PAFs. - Community Properties Resources will be replaced in consultation with the community.
+The replacement value will be computed either through the provisions of RAA 2008 or through any other award declared by the Competent Authority in the District, duly approved by State Government. - The R&R assistance given includes ex-gratia as per provisions of NRRP 2007, Rehabilitation grants to small and marginal farmers, proportionate ex-gratia @Rs 15 per sqm for losing more than 1500 sqm of land, refund of stamp duty, and rehabilitation grant of loss of livelihood. - The EM has provisions to assist tenants and sharecroppers, squatters and other PAFs. - Community Properties Resources will be replaced in consultation with the community.